 Change your toothbrush if the indicators indicate the need for replacement.

-Many modern toothbrushes have color indicators that tell you when to replace it.
+Many modern toothbrushes have color indicators that tell you when to replace them.
 Pay attention to them.
 These indicators show the optimal time for replacement, even if you do not notice the wear of the brush.

 Update your toothbrush after a disease.

 If you have a cold or flu, it is very important to maintain oral hygiene at a high level in order to remove all pathogenic bacteria.
-A certain part of the bacteria remain on the toothbrush.
+A certain part of the bacteria remains on the toothbrush.
 After recovery, it is better to replace it in order to eliminate the possibility of recurring disease.

 Toothbrush Usage and Storage Rules